Former FBI agent Levinson believed to have died in Iran custody, family says

 Trump called Levinson “a gentleman” and “outstanding.”
 He added, in apparent reference to what U.S. officials had told the family: “They’ve been making the statement to the family, I believe.”

 “It’s not looking good; he wasn’t well for years anyway, in Iran,” Trump said.
-“It’s not looking promising ... we feel terribly for the family.
+“It’s not looking promising ... we feel terribly for the family.”

 “It’s not looking great, but I won’t accept that he’s dead,” the president added.
 “They haven’t told us that he’s dead, but a lot of people are thinking that that’s the case.”